- Edge of the tongue was uncomfortable for first few rides

 Price as reviewed:

-Styling, fit and function.
-The holy trinity of cycling shoes and the Pearl Izumi Tour answers all three and is deserved of a place in Editor’s Choice.
-Stiff enough to race in but with just the right amount of flex to make them work for long days it was one of our best shoes tested in 2019.
+Style, fit and function.
+The holy trinity of cycling shoes and the Pearl Izumi Tour answers all three and is deserving of a place in Editor’s Choice.
+Stiff enough to race in but with just the right amount of flex to make them work for long days, it was one of our best shoes tested in 2019.

 The resurgence of lace-up cycling shoes doesn’t seem to be abating any time soon and most of the mainstream brands have at least one example within their road range.
 For Pearl Izumi this position is filled by the Tour Road.
 But whereas many brands limited lace-up models to some of the more exotic and superlight examples, the Tour Road sits firmly in the more affordable section of Pearl Izumi’s road range.

 The Pearl Izumi Tour Road features a seamless perforated upper made of thin and malleable material with the front part receiving a more weather-resistant finish.
 This conforms to your foot shape incredibly well and is backed up with a well padded heel cup to create a comfortable environment in which to spend a few hours in.
 Laces might be a primitive way of keeping your shoes in place from a cycling perspective but they do have the advantages of allowing almost infinite tuning of the retention along the length of the shoe as well as being lightweight.
 Pearl Izumi has offset the lacing for the Tour to alleviate any potential hotspots and I personally had no issues with the setup.